IMF reprimands Argentina for inaccurate economic data

 The only country the IMF has forced to leave its ranks was the former Czechoslovakia, which occurred in 1954.
 Countries like Somalia and Zimbabwe have been sanctioned by the IMF, but mainly because of a failure to repay the fund.

-"This is a very serious step by the IMF," said Riordan Roett, director of Western Hemisphere Studies at John Hopkins' Paul H. Nitze School of Advanced International Studies in Washington.
+"This is a very serious step by the IMF," said Riordan Roett, director of Western Hemisphere Studies at Johns Hopkins' Paul H. Nitze School of Advanced International Studies in Washington.

-(Additional reporting by Alister Bull, editing by Alden Bentley and Dan Grebler)
+(Additional reporting by Alister Bull in Washington and Hugh Bronstein in Buenos Aires; Editing by Alden Bentley and Eric Beech)